 This paradigm translates to many sources sending messages to the same sink, sometimes reachable via the border router.
 As such, sourcesink (SS) traffic can be present in home and building networks.
-The traffic is generated by environmental sensors (often present in a wireless sub-network) which push periodic readings to a central server.
-The readings may be used for pure logging, or more often, processed to adjust light, heating and ventilation.
+The traffic is generated by environmental sensors (often present in a wireless sub-network) which push periodic readings to a central The readings may be used for pure logging, or more often, processed to adjust light, heating and ventilation.
 Alarm sensors also generate SS style traffic.
-The central server in a home automation network will be connected mostly to a wired sub-network.
+The central server in a home automation network will be connected mostly to a wired sub-network, although it is suspected that cloud services will become available.
 The central server in a building automation network may be connected to a backbone or be placed outside the building.